XXL & The Source Founding Editor James Bernard’s Cause Of Death Revealed

 He was a foundational figure in Hip-Hop journalism, helping shape coverage of the culture during its transition from the margins to a recognized media force.
 Through his editorial work, Bernard played a central role in how Hip-Hop was chronicled, critiqued and taken seriously.
 He’d critique the culture and challenge it to be better.

-Bernard’s exit from The Source unfolded against rising internal friction involving Ray Benzino and Benzino’s rap group Almighty RSO, whose growing influence inside the magazine became a flashpoint.
+Bernard’s exit from The Source in 1994 unfolded against rising internal friction involving Ray Benzino and Benzino’s rap group Almighty RSO, whose growing influence inside the magazine became a flashpoint.
 As The Source expanded, questions about editorial independence and perceived conflicts of interest intensified, particularly around coverage connected to Benzino and his affiliates.

 Bernard leaves a legacy that extends to digital media such as AllHipHop.
 He came from a family of accomplished professionals.
 His father, Dr. Harold O. Bernard, was a respected physician in Nashville, and Bernard later attended Harvard Law School before dedicating his career to media, culture and activism.